Miguel Boriba

-Miguel Ángel Boriba Elembo (born 14 May 1990) is an Equatorial Guinean footballer who plays as a defender.
-He represented the Equatorial Guinea national team.
+Miguel Ángel Boriba Elembo (born 14 May 1990) is an Equatoguinean footballer who plays as a defender for Segunda Federación club Móstoles URJC.
+He capped for the Equatorial Guinea national team.
 He also holds Spanish citizenship.

 International career

 Boriba played with the Equatorial Guinea national team in a friendly match against Cape Verde on 28 March 2009, and again against Estonia on 6 June 2009.
 He was also part of the Equatoguinean team in the Mundialito de la Inmigración y la Solidaridad 2010 tournament in Madrid, Spain.